 Men and women have been getting sober with the 12 Steps of Alcoholics Anonymous since the 1930s.
 In fact, the book Alcoholics Anonymous was often the only tool people had to recover and their only treatment program.
-The 12 Steps work when done the correct way and are a major pillar to our program.
+The 12 Steps work when done the correct way and are a major pillar of our program.
 If someone is not working on the steps, then they likely will not recover and they will probably have to enter treatment again.

 We believe family members should remain family and friends, instead of the arbiter of their loved one’s program for recovery.
-You can go back to being mom and dad because all communication and accountability runs through Sober Caddy.
+You can go back to being mom and dad because all communication and accountability run through Sober Caddy.
 You don’t have to be the one holding them accountable anymore.
 The addicted person can harm the family system, especially when mom and dad are holding the drug abuser or alcoholic for their relapses and use.